roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  We made small talk for a while as we ate.
 I told them about my classes, and how school was going, you know, the rundown.
 Mom was pretty quiet during the whole meal.
 She was paying attention, but the annoyance she was feeling was clear.
 I spent most of the meal wondering why she was so mad.
 Sure, I'm guessing part of it was that she was mad I surprised her with having a girlfriend, and springing it on her, and suddenly having a guest at home.
 But those were things a normal mom would be annoyed with, and my mom was definitely not normal, nor was my relationship with her.
 The last thing that happened before I left was our big fight, telling her that I was done playing her games.
 Things had been pretty clandestine between us whenever we talked on the phone, and we when she first saw me here, she seemed happy to see me, until she saw Carmen and she knew I now had a serious girlfriend.

  There was something more to her anger.
 Could it be maybe... jealousy?
 Mom had always claimed she was never interested, but now that she saw me with another girl, were her feminine competitive juices flowing?
 Did she now want what she can't have?
 Not that I cared, I mean, I was truly over her.
 Was this jealousy though, I wasn't sure.
 I know she enjoyed toying with me, so maybe me having a girlfriend truly confirmed that I was done with her, that she didn't have me wrapped around her finger anymore.
 Maybe she was mad that she couldn't play her games anymore, that I had succeeded in getting over her.
 Maybe she was worried cause she had never had a guy get over her before.
 Maybe she was worried she had lost a step, that was losing some of her skill.
 But like I said, it didn't really matter.
 I was happy with Carmen, and that's all that mattered.
-Report_Story #2